-Skincare isn’t just about looking nice, it’s about feeling nice as well.
+Skincare isn’t just about looking nice; it’s about feeling nice as well.
 And when it’s about starting and ending your day with fresh, clean skin, your cleanser is a real MVP.
 Two products that repeatedly get mentioned in the conversation are cleansing oil vs cleansing balm.

 They’re both oil-based products that remove makeup and impurities, but they’re not exactly the same.
 If you’re not entirely sure which one suits you more, let’s make it simple for you.

-What Is a Cleansing Oil?
+What is a Cleansing Oil?

 A cleansing oil is just what you’d imagine, an oil-based liquid cleanser.
 It’s designed to dissolve makeup, sunblock, and added oil so they won’t clog your pores.